 As per usual I have some words of advice.
 Sharing is caring🙆🏼♀️

 Tips for The BEST Cream Cheese Buttercream Success:

 - Because there are only a few ingredients, every single one counts for more in this pastry flavor equation.
 Your cream cheese matters.
 Can you use whipped?
 I mean, sure, if you must.
-Can you use low fat?
+But, can you use low fat?
 You can do anything because it’s your kitchen, but please don’t.
 Don’t make me beg.
 It is buttercream for the love of God.
 It’s going on cake!
-Just allow it this one thing: All the fat.
+Therefore, just allow it this one thing: All the fat.

 - I know this is taboo, but we are going to talk about brands.
 Yeah, I play favorites because they matter for consistency and flavor especially when you are making large batches.
 But even the smallest cake pop deserves the best, amiright?
 I use Philadelphia.
 No, they don’t sponsor me.
-I just love them.
+All things considered, I just love them.
 The flavor, the consistency (thickness), the smoothness.
 It’s just a win for me.
-Use what you think tastes best.
-Just not low-fat.
+Even so, use what you think tastes best.
+Obviously just not low-fat.
 It’s upsetting.

 - Your cream cheese and butter should be very soft: not melty but soft.
 I’m not talking the cold, yet pliable that I won’t shut up about for cookies and cakes.
 I am talking softened.
 If either one is too cold, then you will get lumps.
 Lumps of cream cheese or lumps of butter.
 It doesn’t matter; a lumpy frosting is a lumpy frosting.